dxjg/FMindex_updater/README.md

 This program is an implementation of a self updating FM index.
 The main parts of the code are:

-fmindex.py : Implements the fmindex, and the 4 stage update alogrithm.
+fmindex.py : Implements the fmindex, and the 4 stage update algorithm.
 Also updates the suffix array. dynamic_wavelet_tree.py : Implements a dynamic rank/count data structure.
 Used by fmindex.py hashTracker.py : Tracks alignments and finds the changes that need to be made to the index. rangeTracker.py: A first implementation, not currently used.